kiart-tantasi/deprecated-league-of-legends-app-api/README.md

 ```
 ./gradlew bootRun
-# you can also use your IDE to run app and that method is signicantly faster
+# you can also use your IDE to run app which is significantly faster
 ```

 ## Hot-reload on Intellij with `spring-boot-devtools`